zhangce/kbp/README.md

 #### Relation mention feature: dependency path

 In addition to the word sequence feature, we can extract a lexical feature: the dependency path between the mentions in the sentence.
 This extractor will make use the *dep_graph* column of the `sentence` table, which gives a list of dependency edges in the sentence's dependency tree.
-The ddlib library included in the `$APP_HOME/udf/lib` directory provides some utilities for making the parsing of the dependency tree easier.
+The dd library included in the `$APP_HOME/udf/lib` directory provides some utilities for making the parsing of the dependency tree easier.

+Refer to http://www.stanford.edu/~jurafsky/mintz.pdf for more details about this feature.

 This extractor is defined in `application.conf` using the following code: